Cryptochrome: In mammals

+Cry2

 Cryptochrome is one of the four groups of mammalian clock genes/proteins that generate a transcription-translation negative-feedback loop (TTFL), along with Period (PER), CLOCK, and BMAL1.
-In this loop, CLOCK and BMAL1 proteins are transcriptional activators, which together bind to the promoters of the Cry and Per genes and activate their transcription.
-The CRY and PER proteins then bind to each other, enter the nucleus, and inhibit CLOCK-BMAL1-activated transcription.
+In this loop, CLOCK and BMAL1 proteins are transcriptional activators, which together bind to the promoters of the Cry2 and Per genes and activate their transcription.
+The CRY2 and PER proteins then bind to each other, enter the nucleus, and inhibit CLOCK-BMAL1-activated transcription.
+The overall function of CRY2 is therefore to repress transcription of CLOCK and BMAL1.

+Cry1

+Cry1 encodes the CRY1 protein which is a mammalian circadian photoreceptor.
 In mice, Cry1 expression displays circadian rhythms in the suprachiasmatic nucleus, a brain region involved in the generation of circadian rhythms, with mRNA levels peaking during the light phase and reaching a minimum in the dark.
 These daily oscillations in expression are maintained in constant darkness.

-While CRY has been well established as a TIM homolog in mammals, the role of CRY as a photoreceptor in mammals has been controversial.
-Early papers indicated that CRY has both light-independent and -dependent functions.
-A study in 2000 indicated that mice without rhodopsin but with cryptochrome still respond to light; however, in mice without either rhodopsin or cryptochrome, c-Fos transcription, a mediator of light sensitivity, significantly drops.
+While CRY1 has been well established as a TIM homolog in mammals, the role of CRY1 as a photoreceptor in mammals has been controversial.
+Early papers indicated that CRY1 has both light-independent and -dependent functions.
+A study conducted by Selby CP et al. (2000) found that mice without rhodopsin but with cryptochrome still respond to light; however, in mice without either rhodopsin or cryptochrome, c-Fos transcription, a mediator of light sensitivity, significantly drops.
 In recent years, data have supported melanopsin as the main circadian photoreceptor, in particular melanopsin cells that mediate entrainment and communication between the eye and the suprachiasmatic nucleus (SCN).
 One of the main difficulties in confirming or denying CRY as a mammalian photoreceptor is that when the gene is knocked out the animal goes arrhythmic, so it is hard to measure its capacity as purely a photoreceptor.
-However, some recent studies indicate that human CRY may mediate light response in peripheral tissues.
+However, some recent studies indicate that human CRY1 may mediate light response in peripheral tissues.

 Normal mammalian circadian rhythm relies critically on delayed expression of Cry1 following activation of the Cry1 promoter.
 Whereas rhythms in Per2 promoter activation and Per2 mRNA levels have almost the same phase, Cry1 mRNA production is delayed by approximately four hours relative to Cry1 promoter activation.
 This delay is independent of CRY1 or CRY2 levels and is mediated by a combination of E/E'-box and D-box elements in the promoter and RevErbA/ROR binding elements (RREs) in the gene's first intron.
 Transfection of arrhythmic Cry1−/− Cry2−/− double-knockout cells with only the Cry1 promoter (causing constitutive Cry1 expression) is not sufficient to rescue rhythmicity.
 Transfection of these cells with both the promoter and the first intron is required for restoration of circadian rhythms in these cells.